Last Updated | September 25, 2022

 Blockchain technology is a digital ledger that facilitates the management of electronic health records, secure transmission of patient data, control of the medicine supply chain, and online patient access to medical records.

 Using blockchain technology in your application, you can make your app more secure for users.
-Blockchain has the ability to manage identities, permissions, verify and authenticate user access to the app without divulging sensitive information.
+Blockchain has the ability to manage identities and permissions, and verify and authenticate user access to the app without divulging sensitive information.

 – Virtual and augmented reality